-As the bank of the European Union, created to invest the EU public money according to the values of the Union, and at the same time as the biggest multilateral bank in the world, the European Investment Bank (EIB) has a big role to play in the global fight against climate change.
+The European Investment Bank (EIB) is the bank of the European Union.
+It was created to invest the EU public money according to the values of the Union, and at the same time as the biggest multilateral bank in the world, the EIB has a big role to play in the global fight against climate change.

-This year’s review of its energy policy is THE opportunity for the bank to show its leadership on the clean energy transition we need to save our climate, and to show it puts the interests of the citizens before that of corporations.
+This year is a KEY opportunity for the bank to show its leadership in the fight against climate change, and to prove it can put the interests of the citizens and the planet first.

-Having portrayed itself as a climate champion in the last years – while still channelling huge support to fossil fuel projects, it is now time to substantiate its claims with concrete commitments.
+Having portrayed itself as a climate leader in the last years, it is now time to substantiate its claims with ambitious and concrete actions.

-How can the EIB become a clean energy transition leader?
+How can the EIB become a climate leader?